The 10 Best Autumn Festivals in Europe

 Autumn is a great time to visit Europe.
 Days are pleasant and sunny, the harvest season is in full swing, prices have dropped dramatically, museums reveal their newest exhibitions, theaters come to life, and wine, beer, and food festivals are at their best.

-Whether you’re planning to visit the sunny West, the chilly North, the culturally rich South East, or any other region within the Old Continent, you will certainly find an excellent festival, concert, cultural event, music fest, or charming local fair to enjoy.
+Whether you’re planning to visit sunny Spain, delicious Italy, or any other culturally rich country within the Old Continent, you will certainly find an excellent festival, concert, cultural event, music fest, or charming local fair to enjoy.

 Here is a list of some of the best autumn festivals in Europe: